dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ## 1 - javaScript throw basics

-In this section I will be going over just the basics of the javaScript throw statement.
+In this section I will be going over just the basics of the javaScript throw statement for throwing user defined Errors.

 ### 1.1 - javaScript throw basics